 We know this makes us sound completely old, but “back in the day,” high school seniors gathered letters of recommendation during the summer and sorority recruitment began in the fall.
 Today, many colleges host orientation events for freshman during the summer months which means that the pre-recruitment process begins much earlier.

 Other things have changed, too.
 Instead of asking mom to take a picture by the Crepe Myrtle in the backyard (not that we're speaking from personal experience or anything), senior girls frequently bring special outfits to their senior portrait sessions so that they have the option of including professional prints in their sorority recruitment packets.
-And instead of mailing a basic cover letter along with SAT scores and a transcript, girls are creating branded notebooks, custom sticker labels, and logo-embellished stationery...the works!
+And instead of mailing a basic cover letter along with SAT scores and academic information, girls are creating branded notebooks, custom sticker labels, and logo-embellished stationery...the works!

 Quick note: Don’t panic if you haven’t started thinking in the direction of sorority recruitment yet, and don’t feel like you have to design a couture personal logo, either!
 Solid information always trumps flashy presentation.
 With that said, creating a unique look for your sorority recruitment packet is a fun way to show off your personality and set yourself apart.
 Bottom line: tackle this recruitment task (and the entire rush process) in whatever way feels most like YOU.